zulip/zulip/templates/zerver/help/import-from-mattermost.md

 First, export your data from Mattermost.
-The instructions below correspond to various common ways Mattermost is installed; if yours isn't covered contact support@zulipchat.com and we'll help you out.
+The instructions below correspond to various common ways Mattermost is installed; if yours isn't covered, [contact us](/help/contact-support) and we'll help you out.

 Replace `<username>` and `<server_ip>` with the appropriate values below.